yaswanthkumargothi/yashgothi/content/project/object detection/index.md

 The official [DarkNet](https://github.com/pjreddie/darknet) repository is tuned for the custom Barcode detection on text books.

 I encourage you to look at the **Github** Project page.
-For Github link, Click on the button above!
+For Github link, Click on the button above!!